Super Mario Land: Contemporary reviews

 Tony Mott of Superplay said the game proved that Nintendo's Game Boy "had playability to match" its competitors.
 Matt Regan of Mean Machines agreed: "Playability to the nth degree!".
 British magazines Mean Machines and The Games Machine both commented on the many secrets to find.
 Player One too complimented the music.
 Player One further pronounced Super Mario Land a "masterpiece", "the pinnacle of portable video gaming".
+Three reviewers in Famitsu were not enthusiastic about the graphics, describing them as blurry, less appealing than the Famicom Mario games as it was monochrome.
+One reviewer felt that although the game was short, it was probably better that way due to the nature of the Game Boy.